tidymodels/tidymodels.org/start/index.qmd

 To get the most out of tidymodels, we recommend that you start by learning some basics about R and the [tidyverse](https://www.tidyverse.org/) first, then return here when you feel ready.
 Here are some resources to start learning:

--   [Finding Your Way To R](https://education.rstudio.com/learn/), from the RStudio Education team.
+-   [Finding Your Way To R](https://education.posit.co/learn/), from the Posit Education team.

 -   [Learn the tidyverse](https://www.tidyverse.org/learn/), from the tidyverse team.